omise/bluepine/README.md

 validator.validate(attr, user) # => Result object
 ```
-Since it's an object, the errors will contain attribute names
+Since it is an object, the errors will contain attribute names:

 ```ruby
 {